 A 2012 study published in the Iranian Journal of Psychiatry found that only 20% of cannabis metabolites are removed from the body via urine.
 In contrast, over 65% of them leave the body via feces.
-Therefore, it is probably worth taking a laxative if you’re desperate to remove traces of THC.
 However, please note that excessive laxative use is potentially harmful, not to mention unpleasant.

 There are hundreds of detox drinks on the market of varying degrees of quality.
 Regardless of the brand, however, you’ll have to consume a huge amount of water with the product.
 These usually contain ingredients such as pectin, which is supposed to help remove THC from the body.
 Reviews of practically every detox brand are mixed, so don’t expect miracles from any product.

 Don’t Exercise Close to Your Drug Test